• Skip to main content

 On a road trip, bringing (buying one if you have to) a small cooler will pay for itself.

 Everyone has room in their suitcase for a few Ziploc baggies.
-These come in very handy.
+These always come in handy.

 5. Eat out once a day